-(1st Incident) write to the owner/member requesting that they keep their animal under control as per Rules & Regulations and Amended Protective Covenants; that, failing to do so can result in a fine of \$100, doubling with each future incident within a 12-month period."
+(1st Incident) write to the owner/member requesting that they keep their animal under control as per Rules & Regulations and Amended Protective Covenants; that, failing to do so can result in a fine, doubling with each future.

 (2nd and further Incidents) instruct the office to register the appropriate fine against the member's account and copy to the member.